 - Multi-device personalization: Multi-device marketing is critical for delivering a sterling CX.
 CDPs facilitate more customization across all of your channels, providing your customers with a more personal (and consistent) experience.
 Real-time analytics allows you to view which marketing efforts on each channel are performing (or not).
 Leveraging that information, marketers can quickly tweak or make adjustments to ad campaigns.

-- Data democratization: CDPs with real-time continuous intelligence empower marketers to leverage data and analysis tools without depending on other departments.
-They can do their jobs faster and efficiently, so engineers, analysts, and data scientists don’t end up as bottlenecks in providing insights.
+- Analytics democratization: CDPs with real-time customer intelligence empower marketers to leverage data and analysis tools without depending on other departments.
+They can do their jobs faster and more efficiently, so engineers, analysts, and data scientists don’t end up as bottlenecks in providing insights.
 Scuba’s no-code query system allows anyone on your team to dig into insights, whenever they need to.

 - Regulatory compliance: As data storage and usage regulations grow stricter, regulatory compliance will become more critical to your marketing efforts.
 Whether you’re subject to regional guidelines such as GDPR or CCPA, health industry rules like HIPAA and HITECH, or PCI DSS requirements in the e-commerce world, platforms like Scuba can help ensure you’re protecting your customers’ data.
 With Scuba, brands manage their data entirely behind their firewall, elevating their data security.

 CDPs bring your data together, but customer intelligence in real-time is what completes the puzzle.
 That’s where Scuba can help.
 Connecting your CDP to a customer intelligence platform, like Scuba, will unlock the real-time insight and analysis you need to maximize your marketing performance.